N00BSC00B/Private-Chat/README.md

 ## File Descriptions

 -   **server.py**: The main server-side script that handles WebSocket connections, encryption, and message routing.
+-   **client.py**: The command promt based python client to connect to the server.
 -   **static/**: Contains static files such as CSS, JavaScript, and images.
     -   **styles.css**: Contains the styles for the application.
     -   **script.js**: Contains the client-side JavaScript for handling WebSocket connections and UI interactions.